timwuu/PK2BL32/README.md

    - HC-06 COM Port: COM4, defined in BT.cs
    - Use "Release" mode to run app
    - CmdLog.txt, CmdLogScript.txt: logs of commands

+This version can also support the following PICs by swapping the PK2DeviceFile.xml file.
+   - some of PIC32MXs
+   - dsPIC33EP256MC202
+   - PIC16F1459
+   - PIC18LF25K50